 Assume your Account Risk is $150, and your Trade Risk is $0.10.
 Plugging into the formula, your position size to take on this trade is 1,500 shares.

 Account Risk won’t fluctuate much each day, but your Trade Risk will vary by trade which will affect your position size on each trade.
 Practice learning to calculate your position size quickly.
+Or calculate your position size for various stop loss sizes in a given stock, write them down, and then use those during the day.

 Since we can see a trade setup happening before it actually triggers a trade, we should know our entry price and stop loss level before we get into the trade.
 If we know these (and our Account Risk) we can calculate our position size before the trade is taken.
 We don’t need to guess.